-Fair Play for Women added that if a woman’s husband changes his legal gender to female, “her marriage has fundamentally and dramatically changed” while divorce “may not be an easy option” for some, including “devout Catholics.”
+Fair Play for Women added that if a woman’s husband changes his legal gender to female, “her marriage has fundamentally and dramatically changed” while divorce “may not be an easy option” for some, including “devout Catholics”.

 ‘Would set trans rights back decades’

-Valentine, the Scottish Trans Alliance policy officer, told us that most of the largest Scottish women’s groups support the proposed reforms while a “small minority” is “organising a campaign, which relies heavily on misinformation”.
+Valentine, the Scottish Trans Alliance policy officer, told us that most of the largest Scottish women’s groups support the proposed reforms, while a “small minority” is “organising a campaign, which relies heavily on misinformation”.

-They said that groups opposing reforms are not focusing on the specific law and reforms under consideration “but seeking to repeal trans people’s protection from discrimination, which would set trans rights back decades”.
+They said that groups opposing reforms are not focusing on the specific law and reforms under consideration, “but seeking to repeal trans people’s protection from discrimination, which would set trans rights back decades”.

-It’s not surprising to see Christian fundamentalists in this opposition, said Isabel Marler at the Association for Women’s Rights in Development (AWID), describing them as “quick to deploy” whenever legal changes might grant marginalised groups more rights.
+It’s not surprising to see Christian fundamentalists in this opposition, said Isabel Marler from the Association for Women’s Rights in Development (AWID), describing them as “quick to deploy” whenever legal changes might grant marginalised groups more rights.

-Their interest in this topic, she said, may be because “they see it as a ‘wedge’ issue” with less social consensus and “potential to whip up a moral panic.”
+Their interest in this topic, she said, may be because “they see it as a ‘wedge’ issue” with less social consensus and “potential to whip up a moral panic”.

 But she argued that anti-reform women’s groups should “reflect on the fact that they are aligned with some of the most patriarchal ideologies around, and ask themselves if their version of feminism is working for the liberation of all women and oppressed people”.

-* 50.50 is tracking the backlash against trans rights in the UK as part of our ongoing series tracking the backlash against women’s and LGBT rights.
+* 50.50 is tracking the backlash against trans rights in the UK as part of our ongoing series Tracking the Backlash against women’s and LGBT rights.